kklein/kklein.github.io/_posts/2020-03-02-invitations.markdown

 - It seems to me that what we are doing in the update step can be seen as implicitly maintaining and leveraging a counter on the binary outcomes of desire preferences.
 This is a flavor of explore-exploit.
 - The _addition_ of \\(\delta\\)s in the update step is a design choice.
 Multiplication seems like a sensible approach, too.
 - \\(\delta\\) is a hyperparameter.
-- Many thanks to Tim.
+- Many thanks to Tim and Daan.